mlrun/katacoda-scenarios/00-tutorial/1-mlrun-basics/sdk2.md

 in machine-learning development.

 Use the `import_function` method, which imports a function object from a file, url or the marketplace (url starts with `hub://`).
-We will use the `describe` function which analyzes a dataset and generates various plots and statistics.
+We will use the `describe` function which analyzes a dataset and generates various plots.

 `describe = mlrun.import_function('hub://describe')`{{execute}}